niallone/tech-history/README.md

-## Chronilogically ordered by birthdate.
+## About 300 years, chronilogically ordered by birthdate.
 _Put this thogether a few years ago - additions / alterations welcome._

 Daniel Bernoulli